cupy/cupy/docs/source/compatibility.rst

 -----------------

 Thanks to many contributors, we have introduced many new features to Chainer.

-But sometimes it was only after we released the new features that we noticed that their APIs are not appropriate.
+However, we have sometimes released new features only to later notice that their APIs are not appropriate.
-The objective of experimental APIs is to alleviate the design failure of them.
+The objective of experimental APIs is to avoid such issues by allowing the developer to mark any newly added API as experimental.

 Any newly added API can be marked as *experimental*.
 Any API that is not experimental is called *stable* in this document.